stoically/webextensions-api-fake/README.md

 #### Exported default function([options])

 * *options* `<object>`
-  - *browser* `<object>` Optional stubbed version of the WebExtensions API.
+  - *browser* `<object>`, optional, Stubbed version of the WebExtensions API.
 Defaults to `sinon-chrome/webextensions` if not given

-Returns the stubbed `browser` with applied fakes.
+Returns a new stubbed `browser` with newly created and applied fakes.